byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Operation: `@set`**

-`@set` is an operation that is intended to apply changes to an existing module, and as the same module which is matched through `@in` as a context expression. `@set` creates a new module where the definition clauses on its right-hand side are taken in as arguments (including the "raw" input clauses), and then overwrites all modules where the subsequent context expression given through `@in` becomes true.
+`@set` is an operation that is intended to apply changes to an existing module, and as the same module which is matched in a context expression. `@set` creates a new module where the definition clauses on its right-hand side are taken in as arguments (including the "raw" input clauses), and then overwrites all modules where the subsequent context expression given through `@in` becomes true.
 If there is no `@in`, then the root module is altered (in effect overwriting the entire database).
 Using `@set` is sometimes an idempotent operation.

 Note that this command is generally not recommended for normal use, and Tridy scripts can be designed without ever needing to use `@set`.
 The main reason why this isn't recommended is because it is nearly equivalent to deleting a module and then placing a new one in the same spot or order that the deleted one was in before, making it particularly dangerous as with `@del`.
 However, also as a result of this, `@set` generally makes the most sense when used in combination with `@get` to acquire the original module and replace it's elements and/or apply soft operations defined by the application such that this operation is usable in such a way that isn't completely destructive.

+`@none` may be used in place of any arguments, though while having no effect over simply leaving the definition clause where `@none` would happen to be used as undefined.

 `@set`'s equivalent in SQL is `ALTER`/`UPDATE` and in REST architecture is `PUT`.